Quick start

 launch_simu_rviz.bash

 launches rviz and a simulation node that imitates a motor’s response.
 When using the real robot, you must not use this additional node (it will interfere with messages from the motors).
-You should launch rviz alone using launch_only_rviz.bash
+You should launch rviz without simulation using launch_only_rviz.bash

 Parameters and Launchers